miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 4. Append the value of JWS `signature` prefixed with ".".

-5. Append the value of `header.ltv.timestamp`
-   prefixed with ".".
+5. Append the value of `header.ltv.timestamp` prefixed with ".".

-6. Append the value of `header.ltv.signing`
-   prefixed with ".".
+6. Append the value of `header.ltv.signing` prefixed with ".".

 7. If an `archive` object exists, process the contained elements.

 8. If `rehashes` exists within the `archive` object, append its value prefixed with ".".

 9. If `timestamp` exists within the `archive` object, append its value prefixed with ".".

 10. If the next `archive` object exists within the current `archive` object, process the next `archive` object recursively and repeat from step 8.

-11. Finally, calculate the hash value of the resulting hash input and use the calculated hash value as the `messageImprint` of the RFC 3161 timestamp request for the target `archive.timestamp`.
+11. Finally, calculate the hash value of the resulting hash input and use the calculated hash value as the `messageImprint` of the RFC 3161 timestamp request for the target archive timestamp.

 For example, the hash input for a first-generation archive timestamp is as follows.

 ```text
 BASE64URL(protected) || "." ||